Innopolis-Robotics-Society/FaceGuardV3/reports/week4/llm-report.md

 Our team used AI tools as a supporting tool in the following areas:

+- Educational purposes
+- Structuring testing documentation
+- Preparing issue and PR descriptions
 - Clarifying Assignment 4 requirements
+- Planning task execution in step-by-step format
 - Formulating acceptance criteria and Definition of Done
 - Designing presentation structure and documentation layout
-- Debugging pytest and Docker errors
-- Preparing issue and PR descriptions
-- Structuring testing documentation
 - Checking work for compliance with assignment requirements
-- Suggesting optimization approaches and possible quality requirement implementations
 - Verifying setup on Raspberry Pi 5
-- Planning task execution in step-by-step format
+- Debugging pytest and Docker errors
 - Analyzing and comparing lightweight face recognition models
+- Suggesting optimization approaches and possible quality requirement implementations

-AI was not used in other parts of this assignment.
-AI was used as a supporting tool and no one used AI to generate submitted content for the assignment.
+All final decisions, implementation work, pull requests, reviews, approvals, and submitted artifacts were completed and verified by the team.
+AI was used as a supporting tool only and was not used to generate submitted content directly.